 If you’ve kept an eye on the world of technology, particularly on the kinds of jobs available there, you may have across titles like CSO and CISO.
-Since technology jobs are growing left and right, offering above-average earning potential and exciting job perks, senior-level positions are getting some attention.
+Since technology jobs are growing left and right, offering exciting job perks, senior-level positions are getting some attention.

 In the case of CSOs and CISOs, the name of the game is data protection.
 Breaches in a company’s security were never something to take lightly.
 But today, the number of people who could download malware to steal, ransom or expose an organization’s secure information is astronomically high.
 The World Wide Web has become more of a virtual Wild West, and these professionals are tasked with protecting their companies’ precious data from the internet outlaws.

 But what does a CSO or a CISO actually do?
 How do these good guys keep the virtual bandits from breaching sensitive company information?
 Read on to hear an expert explain who these C-suite tech pros are and why we need them now more than ever.